manu12121999/RemoveBG-GIMP/README.md

 ![Screenshot (113)](https://user-images.githubusercontent.com/66686353/84802857-786bad80-b001-11ea-9bdd-be2c37bbea8d.png)

 ## Problems:
-- does't work if the image is to big!!!
 - does only work on Windows properly ( on Linux: change `C:\\tmp\\tmp.png` to an other place )
 - hasn't been tested much